bairblog/bairblog.github.io/README.md

   and for giving previews to authors.
 The production branch is used for copying the files over to the place where the blog lives.

+- When you're ready to deploy, do `git checkout production` and then `git merge master` to get the production branch updated.
+However ...

-- The production branch has specific `baseurls` and `urls` that shouldn't change.
+- ... that production branch has specific `baseurls` and `urls` that shouldn't change.
 This will be different from the master branch, so watch out!
 The master branch uses: